Processing & Executive Function

 Without the ability to remember definitions, facts, or details, students are stranded at the most basic level of understanding.
 The COGx methodology gives me the tools to train my students, to strengthen their memory through direct instruction of activities that build visualization, strengthen comprehension as ideas are linked through meaningful connections, and efficiently organize information that can be easily retrieved.

 A wide range of information on brain function and how understanding brain function can aid teaching and learning.
 I appreciated having the video lesson as a follow up to the readings.

-I really like how the course was set up.
+I really like how the program was set up.
 I also liked the questions from priming quizzes.
 The questions cause you to exercise your critical thinking skills.
 The topic was always great!
 I learned a lot about how I process information... it literally helped me personally as well as to become a better teacher!

-I think the topics of this course should be given as teacher training for all teachers.
+I think the topics of this program should be given as teacher training for all teachers.
 This was the first time I had had any type of training on how to work with students who may have different roadblocks to attention, working memory and processing speed.
 This training helped me to understand my students much better